 Don’t nag your partner.

 Whilst you may have all the current knowledge on the impact of screentime and what is recommended (take a read of our blog on Screentime – What’s right for your family), they are very unlikely to get on board with your way of thinking if you just nag and complain.

 Chat through why they let the children have more access to screentime than yourself.
 Do they like playing video games and want to do this with the children?
 Maybe they like watching sport and think it’s great bonding time?
 Do they like to relax on their phone or watch TV and so just let the children do the same?
 Maybe they want their children to be tech savvy?
 Are they not strong enough to deal with the fallout of saying ‘no’ to screentime?
 Did their upbringing mean that this was their norm (e.g. allowing screentime at the table, at a restaurant etc.)?

 Try some time off from the screens.
 Fill in with a regular family board game time, outdoor activity or getting your partner to help with homework.
 Or rethink about when the screentime is allowed – instead of a late night watching the football, watch the Match of the Day highlights together the next day or schedule in playing the video games together until the afternoon when homework or chores have been completed.

-- Lead by example.
 If your partner was always allowed screentime when they were growing up, they might not be aware of other things to do.
 Start introducing other ways in which they can entertain the children without automatically going to screentime.
 Play hangman whilst out having dinner, get them to read a book whilst drying their hair or show them the various craft or colouring options you have at home.
-If they are not confident in saying no to the children or don’t want to deal with the fall out from saying no, talk them through some ways in which you set expectations and follow through and offer them support and encouragement when they try your methods themselves!
+If they are not confident in saying no to the children or don’t want to deal with the fall out from saying no, talk them through some ways in which you set expectations and follow through.
+Offer them support and encouragement when they try your methods themselves!